Mary Jo Kopechne: Aftermath

 A week after the incident, Kennedy pleaded guilty to leaving the scene of an accident after causing injury.
 He received a two-month suspended sentence.
 On a national television broadcast that night, Kennedy said that he had not been driving "under the influence of liquor", nor had he ever had a "private relationship" with Kopechne.
 Massachusetts officials pressed for weeks to have Kopechne's body exhumed for an autopsy, but in December 1969, a Pennsylvania judge sided with the parents' request not to disturb her burial site.

 The Chappaquiddick incident and Kopechne's death became the topic of at least 15 non-fiction books, as well as a novella by Joyce Carol Oates.
 Even otherwise sympathetic, mainstream biographers believed there were outstanding serious questions about Kennedy's timeline of events that night, specifically his actions following the incident.
 The quality of the investigation has been scrutinized, particularly whether official deference was given to a powerful and influential politician and his family.
 The events surrounding Kopechne's death damaged Kennedy's reputation, and are regarded as a major reason why he was never able to mount a successful campaign for President of the United States and essentially chose not to pursue the office.

-But Kennedy overcame this and some lesser personal scandals to have a very long career as a Senator, and to achieve a lengthy list of major legislative accomplishments.
+Kennedy would eventually overcome this and some lesser personal scandals to have a very long career as a Senator and to achieve a lengthy list of major legislative accomplishments.

-Kennedy expressed remorse over his role in Kopechne's death in his posthumously published memoir, True Compass (2009).
+Kennedy expressed his remorse over his role in Kopechne's death in his posthumously published memoir, True Compass (2009).
 But the disparity of the outcomes remained; Kennedy biographer Peter Canellos has written of the aftermath: "Every day that he lived was one that Kopechne – a talented woman with political interests of her own – would not.
 It seemed cosmically unfair that he should have a second act when she couldn't even complete her first."

 Kopechne's parents received a $141,000 settlement from Kennedy's insurance company.
 They subsequently moved to Swiftwater, Pennsylvania.
 On the 25th anniversary of her death, in 1994, they said that Kennedy had never apologized directly to them over his role in it, but that other members of the Kennedy family had written letters to them.
-Their only child gone, they never felt that justice had really been done in the case.
+With their only child gone, they never felt that justice had really been done in the case.

 Kopechne's father died in a nursing home in East Stroudsburg, Pennsylvania, in 2003.
-Her mother died in a nursing home in Plains Township, Luzerne County, Pennsylvania, in 2007.
+Her mother died in a nursing home in Plains Township, Pennsylvania, in 2007.